ghc-proposals/ghc-proposals/proposals/0000-pun-warnings.rst

   newtype ExceptT e m a = ExceptT (m (Either e a))

 However, as Haskell's type system evolves, the distinction between types and terms becomes blurry.
-For example, the ``-XDataKinds`` extension introduces the ``'`` syntax to select entities from the data namespace in a type-level context:
+For example, the ``DataKinds`` extension introduces the ``'`` syntax to select entities from the data namespace in a type-level context:

 ::